Triathlon at the 2012 Summer Olympics – Men's: Qualification

 Qualification for the race was restricted to three athletes per National Olympic Committee (NOC), an organisation representing a country at the Olympics, until eight NOCs had three qualified athletes.
 Once eight NOCs had qualified three athletes; a NOC was limited to two entries.
 A NOC with an athlete who won one of the five continental championships (Africa, Asia, Pan America, Europe and Oceania) were given one place in the event.
 Additionally, three places were available for the NOC of the medallists at the International Triathlon Union (ITU) World Qualification Event.
 Another 38 places were available to the NOCs with the highest ranked athletes on the ITU Olympic Qualification List on 31 May 2012.
 If an athlete had already qualified through another method the NOC did not receive another quota with it instead going to the next NOC on the ITU Olympic Qualification List.
 Five more entries into the event were given to one NOC per continental region.
 This was based on the ITU Olympic Qualification List with the highest ranked athlete from a non-qualified NOC in their continental region qualifying a place for their NOC in the event.
 One was given to the Great Britain NOC as the hosts but as they had already gained a place, the host place was given to the highest eligible athlete on the ITU Olympic Qualification List's NOC.
 The final two places for the event was given to two NOCs chosen by the Tripartite Commission.

 For all qualification places the qualified NOC had the right to select any athlete who, by 31 May 2012, were in the top 140 of the ITU Olympic Qualification List, in the top 140 of the 2012 ITU World Triathlon Series or in the top 140 of the ITU Points List.

 Preview

-Alistair Brownlee and Jonathan Brownlee were considered strong favourites before the race.
+Alistair and Jonny Brownlee were considered strong favourites before the race.
 The 2000 men's Olympic triathlon champion, Canadian Simon Whitfield, said that, "If you run this Olympic race ten times, one of the Brownlee brothers will win nine out of ten times.
 But they won’t win it that 10th time, and you try to be that person to be there to capitalise on it that 10th time.”
 Among other contenders were Javier Gómez of Spain, who was the ITU Triathlon World Champion in both the 2008 World Championships and the 2010 World Championships; New Zealander Bevan Docherty; Whitfield of Canada and the 2008 Olympic champion Jan Frodeno from Germany.